Actionable ways to develop culture.

-At Personio we strive to understand our customers and to make them successful.
+At Personio, we strive to understand our customers and make them successful.
 After all, they are the reason we exist in the first place.
-Having #CustomerEmpathy is an essential priority, and thanks to our amazing Customer Operations & Success team, we are on our way to becoming Europe’s leading HR platform.
-Melanie Wolf, from our team in Munich, shares insightful details about working as a Customer Service Manager with us:
+Having #CustomerEmpathy is an essential priority, and thanks to our amazing Customer Operations & Success team, we are on our way to becoming Europe's leading HR platform.
+Read on to meet Melanie Wolf, from our team in Munich, and learn more about working as a Customer Service Manager at Personio.

 How many languages do you speak?

-I had never “actively” planned to become a Customer Service Manager.
-Actually, I studied Political Science and Socio-Ecological Economics and Policy.
-Before I started working at Personio, I worked in a hotel in Ecuador and I really enjoyed working with the customers there, but also the start-up atmosphere of the hotel (the brand is called Selina, maybe you know it).
-After coming back to Munich, I wanted to find a job in a company with a similar atmosphere.
+I had never "actively" planned to become a Customer Service Manager; I actually studied Political Science and Socio-Ecological Economics and Policy in university.
+After graduation, I worked at a hotel in Ecuador, and I enjoyed working with the customers there and the “start-up” atmosphere that the hotel had.
+After I came back to Munich and I was looking for a job in a company that had a similar atmosphere.
 I came across Personio and looked into the different jobs they offered at the time.
-Customer Service Manager just seemed to be the right choice considering that I loved working in a team and with customers directly.
-Therefore, I decided to apply.
+Customer Service Manager seemed like a great fit considering that I loved working in a team and directly with customers so I decided to apply.

-As said, I was also looking for a company that had a fun atmosphere and would align with my values, since I personally like #Teamspirit and #SocialResponsibility.
-When I was in the recruiting process, I felt that all of this applied to Personio.
-Additionally, I felt really welcomed and appreciated from my first contact with the team onwards.
-Now, after one year working here, I realize how great it is to play my part in shaping and improving processes as a Junior Customer Service Manager.
-Personio is constantly evolving and we have the opportunity to contribute to the overall journey of becoming Europe’s leading HR platform. #SeekToImprove
+What attracted me to Personio the most was the fun atmosphere and the company values.
+I was looking for a company that had a similar atmosphere and would align with my values.
+Personally, the values of #Teamspirit and #SocialResponsibility resonated the most with me.
+And this is something that I saw throughout the entire recruiting process and made me feel welcomed and appreciated from my very contact with Personio.
+After one year working here, I realize how great it is to play my part in shaping and improving processes as a Junior Customer Service Manager.
+Personio is constantly evolving, and we have the opportunity to contribute to the overall journey of becoming Europe’s leading HR platform. #SeekToImprove

 What does your typical working week look like nowadays?

-If you take a look at my calendar it is quite colorful 😄 , which means days pass by really quickly and I never get bored.
+If you look at my calendar, it is quite colorful 😄, which means days pass by quickly, and I never get bored.

-We start the day at 8:45 am with our Daily Stand-Up meeting: In this meeting, we get updates about important numbers from the previous day as well as any other important news.
-Then, I have a certain amount of shifts per day, for which we use “Zendesk.”
-This can often mean being available on the phone or answering incoming emails.
-After those shifts, I normally need a bit more time to answer any open tickets questions I could not answer during my shift (so-called ‘backlog time’).
+We start the day with our Daily Stand-Up meeting.
+In this meeting, we get updates about important numbers from the previous day as well as any other important news.
+Then, I have a certain amount of shifts per day, for which we use Zendesk.
+Essentially, this means being available on the phone or answering incoming emails.
+After those shifts, I normally need more time to answer any open tickets questions I could not answer during my shift (so-called backlog time).

-Currently, I am also a Buddy for a new colleague on our team.
+Currently, I am also a Buddy for a new colleague in our team.
 So, I spend roughly an hour per day with her, onboarding her as best and as quickly as I can.
 In addition, I do ‘service offers,’ which means, for example, doing multi-hour training about a certain topic for a specific customer.
-The rest of my week is filled with other meetings, like the Mentoring Program I am part of, as well as some additional projects like conceptualizing new processes.
+The rest of my week is filled with other meetings, like the Mentoring Program I am part of, and some additional projects like conceptualizing new processes.

-What has been your coolest Personio moment so far?
+What has been your favorite Personio moment so far?

 Which of our operating principles drives you the most?

-Definitely #SolutionsOverProblems and #SeekToImprove.
-I like these two principles, because they help me to focus on what I can change and where I can learn new things instead of what is going wrong.
-For example, I remember I was frustrated, especially in the beginning, with more technical questions as I have no previous knowledge in this field.
-In order to deal with these questions, I started using my yearly development budget for a course about basic programming skills.
+My favorite operating principles are #SolutionsOverProblems and #SeekToImprove.
+I like these two principles because they help me focus on what I can change, and where I can learn new things instead of on what is going wrong.
+For example, I remember in the beginning I was frustrated with more technical questions as I had no previous knowledge in this field.
+So I started using my yearly development budget for a course about basic programming skills to deal with these questions.
 Additionally, we are setting up further training sessions for colleagues in their onboarding phase, focused specifically on more technical issues that we face in our daily interactions with our customers.

 What advice would you like to have received at the beginning of your career?